randysuen1991/Crypto-Currency-Trading/README.md

 I would continue updating the contents as soon as possible.

 # The trend of the cryptocurrency in a period of time.
-They are the prices of BCH, BTC, BTG, DASH, ETH, XLM, XRP, ZEC.
+They are the prices of BCH, BTC, BTG, DASH, ETH, XLM, XRP, ZEC. <br>
 ![](https://github.com/randysuen1991/Crypto-Currency-Trading/blob/master/figures/bch.png)
 ![](https://github.com/randysuen1991/Crypto-Currency-Trading/blob/master/figures/btc.png)
 ![](https://github.com/randysuen1991/Crypto-Currency-Trading/blob/master/figures/btg.png)